CognitiveModeling/InteractiveClimateMuseum/readme.md

 <img src="graphic_vr_browser_interaction.png" width="900" height="600" align="center" />

-VRControllerInputProxy communicates between the SteamVR and the script VRBrowserHand by changing the VRBrowserHand's amplitude if the button on the controller is clicked.
+[[VRControllerInputProxy](#VRControllerInputProxy) communicates between the SteamVR and the script [VRBrowserHand](#VRBrowserHand) by changing the VRBrowserHand's amplitude if the button on the controller is clicked.
-If the VR input is enabled, PointerUIBase collects all the currently tracked controllers (VRBrowserHands) and transforms them into PointerStates.
-These current pointers are collected in a list and their world-space coordinates are converted by the methods MapPointerToBrowser() and MapRayToBrowser() in PointerUIMesh.
+If the VR input is enabled, FeedVRPointers() in the script [PointerUIBase](#PointerUIBase) collects all the currently tracked controllers (VRBrowserHands) and transforms them into PointerStates.
+These current pointers are collected in a list and their world-space coordinates are converted by the methods MapPointerToBrowser() and MapRayToBrowser() in [PointerUIMesh](#PointerUIMesh).
 Finally, CalculatePointers() calls a click action for one pointer in the list, so that the click is performed in the browser.
 In the following, all the scripts are described in more detail.

-##### 5.2.1 VRControllerInputProxy
+##### 5.2.1 VRControllerInputProxy (in Assets - Scripts - BrowserUtilities) <a name="VRControllerInputProxy"></a>

 ##### 5.2.1.1 Description
 This script communicates between the SteamVR and the scripts managing the